soeirodefaria/Demos/README.md

   - Allows users to upload picture
   - Upload picture into a temp folder in GCS bucket
   - Sends a message to a PubSub topic
-    - message content: GCS object location name, email
+    - message content: GCS object location, name, email

 - Back End:
   - 1 or more Instance Groups (in different regions)